walter-a-jablonowski/easy-backup/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This tool makes **clever use** of rules, that are added in file and folder names.
 Specify what should be included in backup just where you are working: in file system.
 No need for updating include / exclude lists in an application each time you changed something.
-So, you can't forget and it's far more easy ;-)
+You can't forget and it's easy ;-)

-Easy backup currently is a "***quick hack***", because it's just a little tool that I did for personal use ... saves time for more important projects.
-You also might see some unusual things in this code.
-This is because I like trying new stuff in these kind of tools.

 > If you like visit my personal homepage: [walter-a-jablonowski.github.io](https://walter-a-jablonowski.github.io)